Back to the home page

 The harder way: speeding up your WiFi by editing a file manually

 10.2.
 You can also edit a configuration file by hand, in order to disable power management for the Wifi chipset.
-It's a bit more difficult than the method described in item 10.1, but it you can do that as follows:
+It's a bit more difficult than the method described in item 10.1, but you can do it as follows:a.
+First you need to find out whether Mint applies power management to your wireless chipset.
+For this, launch a terminal window.

 (You can launch a terminal window like this: *Click*)